 The vet had no explanation.

 But I did.
-My little twelve-year-old heart knew in that moment that God is real.
-That God is powerful.
-That God is good.
-Abba continues to show me His heart for relationship and freedom through everything, but very often, through horses.
+My little twelve-year-old heart knew and believed, in that moment, that God is real.
+God is powerful.
+God is good.
+Abba continues to show me His heart for relationship and freedom through everything, and very often, through horses.

 The picture above is me ~ Katy Pistole ~ with my beloved Arabian gelding named Scooter.
 Scooter is a beautiful picture of a rescued horse who has moved from fear to trust.
 Scooter belongs to me now, and because of me, is now totally safe, loved and secure.
 His previous owner and the abuse Scooter sufferedis no longer part of his experience.